myhwalters/JavaScript-front-runner-bot-eth-bnb-polygon/README.md

 Part 1.
 Main software installations.

-Extract the front-run-bot.zip anywhere you like.
+Extract the front-runner-bot.zip anywhere you like.

 Part 2.
 Editing the settings.